Alfred Barton, Corporal TR3/74922, 51st Graduated Bn, The King’s (Liverpool Regiment)

 Died 7th January 1918 in Macclesfield Infirmary, aged 33

 Son of Thomas Barton, of 29 Newton Street, Macclesfield.

 Alfred served in the Army for nine years prior to the start of the war, and was recalled as a reservist, serving in the 2nd Welsh Regiment with service number 8418.
 He was repatriated due to illness and transferred to other units, finally serving with the King’s Liverpool Regiment.
 Whilst on leave in Macclesfield in January 1918, Alfred was taken ill; he died in Macclesfield Infirmary on 7 January 1918.

 Alfred’s death was reported in the Macclesfield Times on 11 January 1918:

 DEATH OF A MONS HERO

 Corporal Alfred Barton, Welsh Regt, only son of Mr and Mrs Barton, 29 Newton St, Macclesfield, died in the Macclesfield Infirmary on Monday morning from the effects of septic poisoning.

-Corporal Alfred Barton is buried in Grave Ref.
-Z. 18882. of the Macclesfield Cemetery in England.
+Corporal Alfred Barton is buried in Macclesfield Cemetery, England, in Grave Ref.
+Z.18882.